nkatha23/knowyourcoinhistory/docs/HEURISTICS.md

 **Severity:** `info`
 **Config key:** `round_payment`

-Fires when one or more output values are round numbers in BTC (e.g. 0.001, 0.01, 0.1, 1.0) or round numbers in satoshis (multiples of 10,000, 100,000, 1,000,000).
+Fires when one or more output values are exact multiples of a round-satoshi threshold.
+The thresholds checked are 1,000 / 10,000 / 100,000 / 1,000,000 / 10,000,000 sats.
 Round amounts are a strong signal that a value is a payment rather than change, reducing ambiguity between outputs.

 ### 4. Change Inference